BenjaminCosman/alchemists-cube/README.md

 Opening index.html in your browser will run the code from cube.js to create the cube.
 [Here](https://boardgamegeek.com/filepage/141895/alchemists-cube-v10) is a
 ready-to-print version which also contains an explanation of what this cube is for.

+svg.min.js is the production version of the [SVG.js library](https://svgjs.com/docs/2.7/)